epam/edp-install/docs/user-guide/pipeline-stages.md

 !!! note
     Please refer to the [EDP Pipeline Framework](pipeline-framework.md) page for details.

-The diagram below shows the commit path through these pipelines and the respective stages.
+The diagram below shows the delivery path through these pipelines and the respective stages.
+Please be aware that stages may differ for different codebase types.

 ![stages](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/epam/edp-install/master/docs/user-guide/stages.puml)